Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Abstract

 \section{Abstract}

-We provide a substantial improvement on a recent result by Dixit, Kim, and Murty on the upper bound of $M_k(n)$, the largest size of a generalized Diophantine tuple with property $D_k(n)$, that is, each pairwise product is $n$ less than a $k$-th power.
-In particular, we show $M_k(n)=o(\log n)$ for a specially chosen sequence of $k$ and $n$ tending to infinity, breaking the $\log n$ barrier unconditionally.
-One innovation of our proof is a novel combination of Stepanov's method and Gallagher's larger sieve.
-One main ingredient in our proof is a non-trivial upper bound on the maximum size of a generalized Diophantine tuple over a finite field.
+In this paper, we investigate the multiplicative structure of a shifted multiplicative subgroup and its connections with additive combinatorics and the theory of Diophantine equations.
+Among many new results, we highlight our main contributions as follows.
+First, we show that if a nontrivial shift of a multiplicative subgroup $G$ contains a product set $AB$, then $|A||B|$ is essentially bounded by $|G|$, refining a well-known consequence of a classical result by Vinogradov.
+Second, we provide a sharper upper bound of $M_k(n)$, the largest size of a set such that each pairwise product of its elements is $n$ less than a $k$-th power, refining the recent result of Dixit, Kim, and Murty.
+One main ingredient in our proof is the first non-trivial upper bound on the maximum size of a generalized Diophantine tuple over a finite field.
 In addition, we determine the maximum size of an infinite family of generalized Diophantine tuples over finite fields with square order, which is of independent interest.

-We also make significant progress towards a conjecture of S\'{a}rk\"{o}zy on multiplicative decompositions of shifted multiplicative subgroups.
+We also make significant progress towards a conjecture of S\'{a}rk\"{o}zy on the multiplicative decompositions of shifted multiplicative subgroups.
 In particular, we prove that for almost all primes $p$, the set $\{x^2-1: x \in \F_p^*\} \setminus \{0\}$ cannot be decomposed as the product of two sets in $\F_p$ non-trivially.